sahil-sharma-50/WS23-MADE-project/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Weather's Impact on Road Safety in Berlin (2019)
+An Analytical Study on the Influence of Weather Conditions on Road Safety in Berlin.

 ## Main Question